yashksingh/Patatap/README.md

 Meanwhile, if you want to get rid of the Cross Origin errors in the console, you'll need to use live server with Visual Studio Code ; or you will need to run a local HTTP server from your project's directory and load the circles.html file from there.

+# Usage
+It can be used for reference and entertainment purpose, to access download directly the zip file.